xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-collector.md

 ## Setting up Network Profile

-The creation of Network Profiles allows us to specify the authentication and SNMP profile used for accessing network devices.
-Optionally, a Node list may be created to specify the Management IP, SNMP profile and Authentication profile associated with a particular Node IP address.
-Specifying the Management IP is especially important if the Node IP which is typically the Router ID or Loopback0 address is not directly accessible from Crosswork Planning.
+The creation of network profiles allows us to specify the authentication and SNMP profile used to access network devices.
+A Node list may be created to identify the Management IP, SNMP profile, and Authentication profile associated with a particular Node IP address.
+Specifying the Management IP is especially important if the Node IP, which is typically the Router ID or Loopback0 address, is not directly accessible from Crosswork Planning.

 ![Setting up Network Profile]({{site.baseurl}}/images/cp-getting-started-collection-nwprofile.png)

-In addition, Node filter may be used to restrict the scope of collection to certain nodes only.
-This may be specified using  an include or exclude list based on regular expressions, or individual IP addresses.
+In addition, Node filter may be used to restrict the collection scope to certain nodes only.
+This may be specified using an include or exclude list based on regular expressions or individual IP addresses.

 ![Setting up Node Profile]({{site.baseurl}}/images/cp-getting-started-collection-nwprofile-nodefilter.png)

 ## Setting up Agent (Optional)

-SR-PCE or Netflow agents need to be setup if we are using either for collection.
-An agent will need to be setup per SR-PCE instance.
-After the agent has been setup, we may select the ellipsis icon to verify the connectivity between the agent and the specified SR-PCE.
-Note that the LSP status will indicate valid data if LSPs has been discovered, or otherwise it may indicate invalid data.
+SR-PCE or Netflow agents must be set up if we are using either for collection.
+An agent will need to be set up per SR-PCE instance.
+After the agent has been set up, we may select the ellipsis icon to verify the connectivity between the agent and the specified SR-PCE.
+Note that the LSP status will indicate valid data if LSPs have been discovered; otherwise, it may indicate invalid data.

 ![Setting up Agent]({{site.baseurl}}/images/cp-getting-started-collection-agent.png)

 ## Setting up Collection

-The next step is to setup collection by going to Collector > Collections > Add collection.
+The next step is to set up collection by going to Collector > Collections > Add collection.
 Select the collection methods for Basic topology, Advanced modeling and Traffic and Demands.

 ### Example: SR-PCE based topology and LSP collection ###

-SR-PCE based topology and LSP collection is usually used for Segment Routing (SR/MPLS) networks with SR-PCEs deployed.
+SR-PCE based topology and LSP collection are usually used for Segment Routing (SR/MPLS) networks with SR-PCEs deployed.
 In the example below, we select SR-PCE for basic topology collection and PCEP LSP for discovering LSPs using SR-PCE.
 In addition, we have enabled Traffic collection for Crosswork Planning to populate the interface and LSP traffic statistics.

 ![Setting up PCE collection]({{site.baseurl}}/images/cp-getting-started-collection-xtc1.png)

 ![Setting up PCE collection]({{site.baseurl}}/images/cp-getting-started-collection-xtc2.png)

-For SR-PCE based topology and LSP collection, we need to ensure that the mandatory parameters have been entered under the SR-PCE, PCEP LSP and Traffic collection subsections.
+For SR-PCE based topology and LSP collection, we need to ensure that the mandatory parameters have been entered under the SR-PCE, PCEP LSP, and Traffic collection subsections.

 ![Setting up PCE collection]({{site.baseurl}}/images/cp-getting-started-collection-xtc3.png)